A knot Floer stable homotopy type: Background

 \item If $D\in\pdomains(x,y)$, then $\mu(D)= k$ if and only if $D$ has a (possibly non-unique) \emph{decomposition} into rectangles

+(This is \cite[Lemma 3.5]{SarkarShellable}, but the proof given in that paper is wrong, so we give a correct proof as Lemma~\ref{lem:decompose-into-rectangles} below.)
 In particular, $D$ is a positive index-$2$ domain if and only if it can be decomposed into two rectangles; that is, it can be two rectangles, either overlapping like a cross or disjoint,

 or a hexagon in one of four possible shapes,

 or a horizontal annulus, or a vertical annulus.
 Note, in the first six cases, $D$ has exactly two decompositions into rectangles, while in the last two cases, $D$ has exactly one. \end{enumerate} \item Generators carry a well-defined integer-valued grading---called the Maslov grading and denoted $\gr(x)$---so that for any domain $D\in\domains(x,y)$,